 - a.
-During inspections, robots will be placed into a "sizing box" which has interior dimensions matching the above size constraints.
-To pass inspection, a robot must fit within the box without exerting ANY force on the box walls or ceiling (i.e., if the robot cannot be held inside the constraints by the box itself).
+During inspections, robots will be required to pass within the perimeter of a sizing tool.
+To pass inspection, a robot must fit within the sizing tool without exerting ANY force on the tool.
 The orientation of the robot when sized must be the same as its orientation when placed on the field. - b.
 Robots may expand beyond their starting size constraints after the start of a match. - c.
 Any restraints used to maintain starting size (i.e. zip ties, rubber bands, string, etc.) MUST remain attached to the robot for the duration of the match.